BradleyMarie/plyodine/README.md

-PLYodine code is structured with the core modules residing in the `plyodine` directory. `ply_reader` contains the parent `PlyReader` class, `ply_writer` contains the parent `PlyWriter` class, and `ply_header_reader` contains a library for reading PLY file headers (and is also an internal dependency of `ply_reader`).
+PLYodine code is structured with the core modules residing in the `plyodine` directory. `ply_reader` contains the parent `PlyReader` class, `ply_writer` contains the parent `PlyWriter` class, and `ply_header_reader` contains a library for reading PLY headers (and is also an internal dependency of `ply_reader`).
 There is no dependency between `ply_reader` and `ply_writer`.

 The `PlyReader` and `PlyWriter` class are designed for extension and expose a